Is this you or someone you love or care for?

 - Stroke (CVA) affecting balance

 - Orthostatic Hypotension (dizziness or lightheadedness while standing)

-- Total Ankle Replacement, and after other types of
+- Total Ankle Replacement and other types of Ankle Surgery

 If the foot sensation, muscle strength and overall stability are improved, it only makes sense that walking would feel more stable!